OpenBazaar/official_docs/content/guides/concepts/orderflow.md

 This is different from most eCommerce platforms, which only create an order when it’s paid for.
 It works this way because the user may not have sufficient funds at the moment of purchase, and could fund that order at any time in the future, even years later.

-Orders are also independent of their listings once they are created.
+Orders are independent of their listings once they are created.
 Modifying or deleting a listing will not affect existing orders for it.

 **Data Sent (Listing Types: PHYSICAL_GOOD, DIGITAL_GOOD, SERVICE)**